 This section describes the possible settings in the properties file and how these settings can be configured.

-The following pages describe the different areas of configuration options:
+The following pages describe the various areas of configuration options:

 -